10 Ways to Overcome Imposter Syndrome as a Translator

 ✅ “Others know way more than I do.”

-This mindset can make you undervalue your work and hesitate to take on new opportunities.
+This mindset can make us undervalue our work and hesitate to take on new opportunities.

 Why is Imposter Syndrome Common in the Translation Industry?